aashrai/brahma-hibernateutils/README.md

 }
 ```
 ### Generated Code
-The generated code for this entity class looks like this:
+The generated code looks like this:
 ```
 package com.brahma.utils;